VMBlakelock/destination-date-night/README.md

 The owner would like users of the website to -

--  Interact with the site to find their perfect date location.
+-  Interact with the site to find their perfect date.

+-  Enjoy the site and use it as a useful tool to find ideas.

+-  Find the site is fun and simple to use.

 The owner would like the website design -

-- To be sultry looking with colors to portray this.
+- To be sultry looking with colors and a theme that portrays this.

+- To have a hero image that creates mystery and excitment.

 - To be one page with two easy to navigate sections.
 Section 1 - The Dating Game and Section 2 - Create A Date.

-- To have a Navigation Bar that links to the sections when clicked.
+- To have a navigation bar that links to the sections when clicked.

-- To house criteria dropdowns that can be selected.
+- To house dropdowns with specified criteria that can be selected.

+- To have a button that when clicked reveals and output.

-- To use Google Maps API to place a marker in locations based on the users criteria.
+- To use the Google Maps JS API to place a marker in locations based on the users criteria.

 - To have a footer containing social media icons.

-- To include contact details.
+- To include company contact details.

 The site will -

 1. Have three main sections, the first a hero image with text enticing the user to look further, the second will be a querky narrative explaining the site, the third will house the interactivity.
 2. Explain the websites outcome by instructing how it is to be used.
-3. Based on criteria selected link to Google Maps where markers will pop up based on user selection.
+3. Based on criteria selected, link to the Google Maps JS API where markers will pop up based on user selection.
 4. Link to external social media sites.
-5. Will have a contact details - location and email address of Destination Date Night HQ.
+5. Will have contact details - location and email address of Destination Date Night HQ.

+### Potential client

+As a potential user would of this site, the user would -

+ - Discover what Destination Date Night is, how it works and what it reveals.
+ - See a brand that is draws users in and then after interacting entices users to find out more.
+ - Find its USP (unique selling point) is its uniqueness.
+During research I was unaware of a site like this.
+ - Understand what service it offers
+ - Be encouraged to find out more about the brand and company by clicking links to socia media pages.
+ - Be able to contact Destination Date Night with questions (via a contact form direct from site, via a link to social media, or telephone).

+Future features of Destination Date Night could include -

+- Have a larger criteria and more diverse date ideas.
+- To view a gallery of past dates at various locations.
+- Read testimonials and success stories from users of the site.
+- To read a Destination Date Night blog.
+- To be able to call the chosen date location direct from the site.
+- Check the weather at the chosen locotion, with 1 day or 10 day outlook.
+- Order branded Destination Date Night merchandise via an e commerce shop.

 ## 5 Planes

 ### Strategy

+- Destination Date Night is

 ### Scope